Multifaceted Reflection: Identity & Pride throughout Spain

 The Kingdom of Spain now held one of the largest military fronts of in the developing Western world.
 The unification of the two largest regional powers during an era wrought with violence and conversion flavored the next two centuries for Europe, and the Americas.
 The spirit of crusader conquest had received its ‘second wind’ later in the previous century.
 The Holy Office of the Inquisition was founded in 1478.

-For centuries prior to the official founding of the inquisition, Spain had been a multi-religious land.
+For centuries prior to the official founding of the Inquisition, Spain had been a multi-religious land.
 Tensions over land between Moores, Jews, and Catholics accumulated between the 8th and 15th century.
 The Moores were pushed out with the fall of Granada in 1492.
 While there were some converts among the marginalized religious populations, the Catholics Monarchs lacked tolerance for this behavior deeming converts illegitimate Catholics due to their lack of ‘blood-purity.’

-From the East-Moorish and beyond- the Spanish heavily borrow a variety of arch shapes and designs, as well as different forms of ornamentation.
-Ogee, and lancet arches had long been appropriated by the Spanish to help distinguish themselves from other European styles.
+From the From the East-Moorish and beyond- the Spanish heavily borrow a variety of arch shapes and designs, as well as different forms of ornamentation from the same group they spend hundreds of years pushing out of the Iberian peninsula.
+Ogee, and lancet arches had long been appropriated by the Spanish which distinguish their style from other European styles.
+Voussoir arch ways, which were not original to Moorish architecture, yet regularly and incredibly used, became a staple in masterpieces like the baths at Albambra de Giralda.
+Rather than following in strict adherence to the Italian tradition of heavy sculptural reliefs on the door jams and archivolts, the Spanish used those surfaces as opportunities to employ the intricately precise geometric designs, and similarly designed coffers and corbels to show divinity.
 The Moorish and Western European elements are so well integrated that it becomes an architectural flavor that is distinct to the Iberian Peninsula.

 Cathedrals in the New World

 The first Cathedrals in the New World were put up as symbols of power from the missions sent through the Spanish Inquisition.
 They became institutions of conversion, education, and exploitation.
-The first monks of the Franciscan order reached New Spain (The Americas) early in the 16th Century and quickly began headway on building Cathedrals and Monasteries to house the new Catholic presence in the land.
+The first monks of the Franciscan order reached New Spain early in the 16th Century and quickly began headway on building Cathedrals and Monasteries to house the new Catholic presence in the land.